-Nature's Perfect Food: Onions
+Nature's Perfect Food and Health Benefits: Onions

 Onions have a long and healthful history as they are eaten throughout the world.
 They are full of flavor, come in many colors and textures, and can be used in just about any dish that needs extra flavor and loads of nutrition.
 While onions don’t have the reputation of being a “superfood,” they are actually extremely good for you.